Z3TA/webide/client/plugin/readme.txt

 Putting stuff in the left column
 --------------------------------
 If you want scroll:auto, create a div with class "wrap".
-All "wrap" objects will be resized by editor.resize()
+All "wrap" objects will be resized by EDITOR.resize()

 Key binding
 -----------
-editor.keyBindings.push({charCode: charCode, combo: CTRL + SHIFT + ALT, fun: functionToRun});
+EDITOR.keyBindings.push({charCode: charCode, combo: CTRL + SHIFT + ALT, fun: functionToRun});

-See editor.js: function keyIsDown
+See EDITOR.js: function keyIsDown

 Note: Function bound to keys need to return true or false!
 When returning false, the default (chromium) behavior is prevented.